 - To serve, divide the veggies between four warmed plates.
 Top with the eggs and garnish with crispy bacon and a good grind of black pepper.
 Serves 4.

-SHAMELESS PLUG FOR MY COOKBOOK: Since Bart used turkey eggs for his pappardelle carbonara, and Dan used duck eggs for his gnocchi carbonara on Market to Table, as soon as I’ve mastered deep frying poached hen’s eggs I’m going to move onto other exotic eggs!
+SHAMELESS PLUG FOR MY COOKBOOK: Since Bart used turkey eggs for his pappardelle carbonara, and Dan used duck eggs for his gnocchi carbonara on Market to Table, as soon as I’ve mastered deep frying poached hen’s eggs, and now inspired by Chef Heaney, I’m going to move onto other exotic eggs!

 Categories: Market to Table